bqworks/sliderpro/readme.txt

 10. Adding dynamic tags for sliders generated from posts.

 == Changelog ==

+= 4.8.1 =
+* added code mirror editor to HTML textareas
+* add filter for allowed HTML tags
+* other fixes and improvements

 = 4.8.0 =
 * added the add-on installation interface